jimmyurl/Blossoming/README.md

   - The app handles errors related to permissions and file access.
   - UI elements are adjusted to prevent layout issues and ensure that content fits within the screen.

-If you have specific questions about any part of the app or need more details on certain features, feel free to ask!